 ABSTRACT

-Recent studies regarding mobile maintenance management systems focus on one organization's specific industries, processes, and technologies.
+Recent studies regarding mobile maintenance management systems focus on an organization’s specific industries, processes, and technologies.
 However, there is a recognized need for further investigation of mobile maintenance management systems in decentralized organizations with branches across the country.
-This study is based on data gathered from the organization's information system.
+This study is based on data gathered from the organization’s information system.
 We examined the effect of implementing real-time mobile maintenance management systems.
-Cross-sectional investigation showed unique preventive and corrective maintenance analysis via eight repair types in healthcare clinics.
-In addition, the findings showed by gamma analysis that after implementing the new system, the duration of maintenance times had reduced significantly in all maintenance types.
-Additionally, the results of the poisson analysis indicated that the users adopted the new system by increasing the number of service calls.
-Embracing the new system strongly affects simultaneously maintenance time and extent of use, mainly in three repair types (1) carpentry, (2) electrical, and (3) sanitation.
-The operational contribution is the feasibility of using a digital maintenance system according to the organization's needs and types of maintenance and repairs.
-Furthermore, the research facilitates practical knowledge to managers in decentralized organizations.
+A cross-sectional investigation showed unique preventive and corrective maintenance analysis via eight repair types in healthcare clinics.
+In addition, gamma analysis showed that after implementing the new system, the duration of maintenance time reduced significantly for all maintenance types.
+Furthermore, Poisson analysis indicated that the users adopted the new system, as shown by an increase in the number of service calls.
+Embracing the new system strongly affects both maintenance time and extent of use, mainly in three categories of repairs: (1) carpentry and frames, (2) electrical, and (3) sanitation.
+The operational contribution is the feasibility of using a digital maintenance system according to the organization’s needs and types of maintenance and repairs.
+Furthermore, the research facilitates practical knowledge for managers in decentralized organizations.

-1. Introduction
+1 Introduction

-The research aim is to investigate the effect of implementing Information communication technologies (ICT) in service organizations.
-The study examines the improvements in various operational activities by analyzing the gap created in several maintenance indicators before and after implementing the Mobile Maintenance Management Systems (MMMS).
-The cross-sectional analysis performed in various maintenance and repair types allows for imparting specific insights.
+The research aim is to investigate the effect of implementing information communication technologies (ICT) in service organizations.
+The study examines the improvements in various operational activities by analyzing the gap created in several maintenance indicators before and after implementing a mobile maintenance management system (MMMS).
+The cross-sectional analysis conducted on various maintenance and repair types allows for imparting specific insights.

-A study that examines the integration of digital systems in service organizations and is based on real-life maintenance data adds to research knowledge in ICT and maintenance fields.
+This study examines the integration of digital systems into service organizations and is based on real-life maintenance data, adding to the research knowledge in the ICT and maintenance fields.
 The information obtained in the research provides valuable insights and practical tools for managers.
-The practical knowledge will assist in deciding on the degree of economic viability in implementing a digital system that serves the maintenance activity.
-Also, an in-depth examination of the findings of using a digital system will improve the ability to decide which combination of maintenance and repair types contributes significantly to improving maintenance efficiency.
+The practical knowledge will assist in deciding on the degree of economic viability in implementing a digital system that serves maintenance activities.
+In addition, an in-depth examination of the findings of using a digital system will improve the ability to decide which combination of maintenance and repair types contributes significantly to improving maintenance efficiency.

-Many studies regard to maintenance management systems (Fu et al., 2004; Labib, 1998; Mendes et al., 2022; Wienker et al., 2016).
-Yet, MMMC is a new classification that was hardly explored (Sumaila & Bahsi, 2022), but there is limited literature concerning mobile apps (Jantunen et al., 2010; Schoenherr, 2016; Shiau et al., 2019).
+Many studies have examined maintenance management systems (e.g., Fu et al., 2004; Labib, 1998; Mendes et al., 2022; Wienker et al., 2016).
+However, MMMS is a new classification that has hardly been explored (Sumaila & Bahsi, 2022), and there is limited literature concerning mobile apps (Jantunen et al., 2010; Schoenherr, 2016; Shiau et al., 2019).
 The small number of quantitative studies in the field stems from the difficulty of retrieving mobile app data.
-Also, organizations are reluctant to share internal data with external parties (Zhang et al., 2016).
+In addition, organizations are reluctant to share internal data with external parties (Zhang et al., 2016).